omonimus1/blog-jade-rubick/content/posts/2021-10-04--advice-for-using-goal-frameworks/index.md

 ### Coordination models

-Self-service is just one of many [coordination models](/coordination-models/).
+Goal frameworks are just one of many [coordination models](/coordination-models/).
 Coordination models give you a menu of choices to choose from when solving your leadership coordination issues.

 ### Thank you